Guardians Padres baseball

 • POS: Position played.

-• R: Runs – The number of times the player crossed home plate to score.
+• R: Runs – Number of times a player scored a run.

-• H: Hits – The number of times a player reached base safely via a hit.
+• H: Hits – Number of times a player safely reached base via a hit.

-• RBI: Runs Batted In – The number of runners who scored because of the batter’s action.
+• RBI: Runs Batted In – Number of runners who scored due to the batter’s action.

 • BB: Base on Balls (Walks).